MicrosoftDocs/cpp-docs/docs/cpp/new-operator-cpp.md

 ---
 # new Operator (C++)

-Allocates memory for an object or array of objects of *type-name* from the free store and returns a suitably typed, nonzero pointer to the object.
+Allocates memory for an object or array of objects of *type-name* from the free store, or the "heap", and returns a suitably typed, nonzero pointer to the object.

 > [!NOTE]
 > Microsoft C++ Component Extensions provides support for the **`new`** keyword to add vtable slot entries.
 For more information, see [new (new slot in vtable)](../extensions/new-new-slot-in-vtable-cpp-component-extensions.md)